kindelia/Kindelia/README.md

 ### Zero-cost reused SSTOREs

 Kindelia uses a different state store, which replaces expensive Merkle trees by efficient reversible heaps, allowing for **zero-cost reused SSTOREs**.
-This makes Kindelia the only layer-1 computation network capable of hosting highly dynamic applications like games with realistic costs, without appealing to complex crypto like zero-knowledge proofs.
-In exchange, we lose the ability of making certain kinds of light clients.
+This makes Kindelia the only layer-1 computation network capable of hosting highly dynamic apps like games with realistic costs, without appealing to complex crypto like zero-knowledge proofs.
+In exchange, we lose certain kinds of light clients.

 ### A functional runtime